-New iPhone rumored for fall with 4G LTE and display size similar to previous modelsAlex Wagner - Deputy Managing Editor, News Desk
+New iPhone rumored for fall with 4G LTE and display size similar to previous modelsAlex Wagner - Editorial Director of News and Content

 The new iPad is here, and now that Apple's latest tablet has finally made its way onto store shelves and into consumers' hands, the rumor mill can begin to focus on the next iPhone.
 Today a new report from iMore claims to have some details on what features we can expect out of the next iOS handset as well as when we might see it launch.
 Unsurprisingly, 4G LTE connectivity is said to be coming to the next iPhone, and Apple is also thought to be sticking with the 3.5-inch screen size (or something close to that) that we've seen on previous iPhones. iMore also reports that Apple may ditch its 30-pin dock connector with the new iPhone in order to help make room for other components inside the handset.
 Finally, we're told to expect the new iPhone in the fall, with an exact date expected as we get closer to the actual release.